Lexis, Westlaw, and Bloomberg Law are available to Law Center students, faculty members, and staff members.

 Students with summer employment in law firms, corporations, government agencies, and alike should not use their academic accounts for research and must use their commercial accounts.
 Students may use their academic accounts to gain an understanding of the law and build research skills, but academic accounts may not be used to bill a client.

-Graduating students can extend access for 6 months following graduation by enrolling in the Grade Elite program.
+Graduating students can extend access for 6 months following graduation by enrolling in the Grad Elite program.
 Graduates may use their academic accounts for 60 hours a month to gain an understanding of the law, build research skills, and prepare for the bar.
 Academic accounts may not be used to bill a client.
 Apply for an extension after logging on.

-For assistance with TWEN, please see the TWEN User Guide.
 Questions can be directed to our Westlaw account representative, Julie Chen.

 Bloomberg Law

 Bloomberg Law offers full use of accounts during the school year and over the summer, including research conducted for employment.
 For graduating students, access will continue for 6 months after graduation with no limitations on use.
+However, students and graduates are advised to check their employer’s policies before using their academic Bloomberg Law accounts for employment purposes.

 For additional information, contact Georgetown’s Bloomberg Law representative, Will Thompson.